aimyshah/Rock_vs_mine_prediction_project/README.md

 **Dataset**

-The dataset consists of numerical features extracted from sonar signals.
+-The dataset consists of numerical features extracted from sonar signals.
-Each row represents a sonar signal bounced off an object.
+-Each row represents a sonar signal bounced off an object.
-The target variable contains:
+-The target variable contains:
 R → Rock
 M → Mine

 **Approach**

-Loaded and explored the dataset.
+-Loaded and explored the dataset.
-Converted categorical labels into numerical values.
+-Converted categorical labels into numerical values.
-Split the data into training and testing sets.
+-Split the data into training and testing sets.
 Trained a Logistic Regression model.
 Evaluated the model using accuracy score.
 ***Why Logistic Regression?***